Call to recognize Holocaust Memorial Day by standing on one's balcony

-The ceremony is take to take place Monday night, April 20, on the eve of Holocaust Memorial Day, at 7:45p.m. in Israel.
+The ceremony is take to take place Monday night, April 20, on the eve of Holocaust Memorial Day, at 7:45p.m.
+Israel time.

 An innate part of Judaism and its culture is the usage of ceremonies to help set the appropriate mood, almost always candles are lit, and songs are sung.
 Holocaust Remembrance Day is no different.
 While communal ceremonies are usually an essential part of the day, and while the coronavirus has inhibited communities from gathering together this year, the Dorot Hemshech association asks that everyone light a candle on their balcony, and to help set the mood, recommends playing the song Lkol Eesh Yesh Shem, (For every person there is a name) written by the poet Zelda.